leaderlearnings/leaderlearnings.github.io/_drafts/2022-01-15-how-i-brought-my-really-old-macbook-back-to-life.md

 - Check what's the correct device for your USB stick.
 In a Mac, open DiskUtility app then plug your USB stick.
 You'll notice an external disk shows up.
 In this example, the device is `/dev/disk2` (without s2 sufix, that stands for the 2nd partition):
 ![Captura de Tela 2022-01-16 às 00.21.14.png]({{site.baseurl}}/images/Captura de Tela 2022-01-16 às 00.21.14.png)

 - Flash image to a USB stick.
-Use `/dev/rdiskX` instead of `/dev/diskX`, otherwise flashing your disk will take ours literally:
+Use `/dev/rdiskX` instead of `/dev/diskX`, otherwise flashing your disk will take hours, literally:
  - `sudo dd if=cloudready.bin of=/dev/rdisk2 bs=4m`
+- Insert the USB stick in your computer, turn it on, and keep `Option` key pressed.
+A menu will be displayed.
+Please chose your USB drive to boot from it.